Easy Fig Chutney Recipe (Fresh or Dried Figs)

 HOW TO MAKE THIS EASY FIG CHUTNEY RECIPE

-Remove stems from figs and slice figs in half.
+- Remove the stems from the figs and slice them in half.

-In a medium-size non-reflective saucepan place figs and the rest of the ingredients; water, sugar, balsamic vinegar, lemon juice, and cinnamon in the pan.
-Heat over medium heat until the sugar dissolves and small bubbles form before a boil.
+- In a non-reactive saucepan add the figs, water, sugar, balsamic vinegar, lemon juice, and cinnamon to the pan.
+Heat until the sugar dissolves and small bubbles appear.

 Cool before placing in an air-tight glass container.
 As the chutney cools a jammy consistency will form.
 Store in a cool place before putting it in the refrigerator.